 Fishhound also offers a fishing forecast for Lake Istokpoga .

-Largemouth bass fishing should improve as the water temperature drops over the next few months.
-There have been 45 Trophy Catch submissions of bass larger than 8 pounds since October 2012.
-A total of 33 fish have been entered into the Lunker Club (8-9.99 lb) and 12 into Trophy Club (10-12.99 lb), which leads the state for Trophy Catch.
-Use lipless rattling crankbaits and spinnerbaits in areas with moving water.
+Largemouth bass fishing has been red-hot in Lake Istokpoga and should only improve as water temperatures continue to drop over the next few months.
+As of September 2014, there have been a whopping 138 Trophy Catch submissions of bass larger than 8 pounds since the program was launched in October 2012.
+Lake Istokpoga continues to lead the state in Trophy Catch submissions for any single resource and is second only to the Kissimmee Chain of Lakes for total fish submitted.
+A total of 111 fish have been entered into the Lunker Club (8-9.99 lb) and 27 into Trophy Club (10-12.99 lb).
+Try using lipless crankbaits and spinnerbaits in areas with moving water.
 Also try plastic worms and lizards in Junebug and red shad colors to fish offshore hydrilla beds when the bite slows down.
 Fishing with live wild shiners will be the best bet for larger bass during late fall and early winter.
-Black crappie (specks) fishing is slow now, but should really get going as the water temperature drops.
+Black crappie (specks) fishing is slow right now, but should really get going as the water temperature drops.
 Fish with live Missouri minnows under a cork, or troll with small spinners and jigs for some good speck action.
 The best areas to target specks are Henderson’s Cove, deeper cuts around the islands, and open water areas near submersed vegetation.
-Bluegill (bream) and redear sunfish (shellcracker) fishing will begin to slow over the next month as spawning slows down, and many anglers begin to fish for specks.
+Bluegill (bream) and redear sunfish (shellcracker) fishing will begin to slow over the next month as spawning slows down, and many anglers will begin to fish for specks.
+Bass and crappie have been tagged on the lake.
+If you catch a tagged fish, remember to remove the tag and call the number provided.
+You will need it to collect your reward!